allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 ![Hermes architecture](/img/articles/2017-03-03-hermes-max-rate/architecture.png)

+In more detail:

-Hermes’ clients include *Producers* that publish messages.
-These messages can be read by other clients, called *Consumers*.
+- Hermes’ clients include *Producers* that publish messages.
+- These messages can be read by other clients, called *Consumers*.

-Messages are stored in *topics*.
+- Messages are stored in *topics*.

-*Hermes Frontends* are appending user messages to these topics.
+- *Hermes Frontends* are appending user messages to these topics.

-Then, they’re consumed by *subscribers* (*Consumers* subscribed to a topic), and *Hermes Consumers* make sure to deliver messages to them via HTTP requests.
+- Then, they’re consumed by *subscribers* (*Consumers* subscribed to a topic)
+- *Hermes Consumers* make sure to deliver messages to *subscribers* via HTTP requests.

-Internally, *Kafka* acts as the persistent message store, while *Zookeeper* holds metadata and allows coordination of Hermes processes.
+Internally, *Kafka* acts as the persistent message store, while [*Zookeeper*](https://zookeeper.apache.org/) holds metadata and allows coordination of Hermes processes.

 Let’s assume the following terms so we don’t get confused: